 Climate [change] will be the fruit on the cake.
 We currently have global population growth and later we will have climate change affecting water availability.
 But at the moment, however, the problem for water suppliers and political leaders is the demographic crisis we are facing – not the climate.

 Work Towards The Solution

-More than 700 World Vision Water, Sanitation and Hygiene (WASH) professionals and thousands of development professionals live and work in communities around the world to co-create sustainable solutions.
+More than 700 World Vision Water, Sanitation and Hygiene (WASH) professionals and thousands of development professionals live and work communities around the world to co-create sustainable solutions.
 World Vision fights the water crisis to keep water flowing.
-They invest an average of 15 years in a community, cultivate local ownership, and train locals to operate and maintain a water point.
+They invest an average of 15 years’ community, cultivate local ownership, and train locals to operate and maintain a water point.

 An independent study by the Water Institute at the University of North Carolina, one of the leading academic groups in water research, examined 1,470 water sources in 520 communities located in the Greater Ephraim Plains region of Ghana.
 Their report, published in 2015, shows that about 80 percent of the wells drilled by World Vision continue to operate at high level even after 20 years, largely thanks to our community engagement model.